mahmudsfu/VHARG-Documentation/ESP_Mahmud/readme_vei.md

 Begin by initializing the class with appropriate parameters.
 The default densities and sample size can be customized.

 ### Step 2: Probabilistic Volume Generation
-Use `generate_probabilistic_volumes` to create probabilistic bulk volumes that align with deterministic values while maintaining realistic trends.
+Use `generate_probabilistic_volumes` to create probabilistic bulk volumes that align with empirical values while maintaining realistic trends.

 ### Step 3: Mass Calculation
 Calculate masses using `calculate_mass`, leveraging Bayesian updates to refine density estimates.